HomeHow it worksFAQs

 Are you really carbon-negative?
 How?

-Yes, we are!
 We use electric vehicles for as many IT asset collections as possible, and support a robust tree-planting carbon offset program.
 We calculate our carbon emissions at every point of operations – miles driven, parcels posted, even the electricity to make our cups of tea – and make sure we contribute towards sequestering more carbon than we create.

 As well as helping other organisations and businesses reduce their eco-footprint by collecting and recycling redundant IT equipment, we want to make sure we are a positive force for environmental change in the world.